 · For any other specimen types for molecular testing, specimens may be stored at 2-8°C following collection and shipped to PHOL on ice packs, but should be frozen (at -80°C if possible) and shipped on dry ice if delivery to PHOL will take more than 72 hours.

 Instructions for using SST tubes are found in the document titled: LAB-SD-008, Blood Collection Using Serum Separator Tubes.

 Testing methods for Zika virus include molecular testing and serology.
 As of March 14, 2016, molecular (PCR) testing is offered at the Public Health Ontario (PHO) Laboratory for samples meeting criteria for Zika virus PCR testing.¶ Specimens meeting criteria for Zika virus serology testing are shipped from PHO Laboratory to the National Microbiology Laboratory (NML) in Winnipeg for testing.

-Molecular testing is performed using RT-PCR, and serology testing performed with an in-house IgM ELISA assay developed by CDC; Zika IgM positive tests will be confirmed by Zika Virus plaque reduction neutralization test (PRNT).
+Molecular testing is performed using RT-PCR, and serology testing is performed with an in-house IgM ELISA assay developed by US CDC; Zika IgM positive specimens will be confirmed by Zika Virus plaque reduction neutralization test (PRNT).

 Other potentially clinically relevant tests (e.g., chikungunya serology, dengue serology) will also be conducted if specifically requested on the PHOL General Test Requisition.

 Specimens submitted for Zika virus testing will undergo the following investigations, where indicated: